 Some signs of an amygdala hijack may include:

 - tense muscles

-The function of the amygdala has a survival mechanism that lets us react to things (e.g., to get out of the way of the oncoming truck) before our rational brain has time to think things over (i.e., it’s hardly the time to be contemplating a considered course of action if you are in the oncoming path of a truck).
+The function of the amygdala is as a survival mechanism that lets us react to things quickly (e.g., to get out of the way of the oncoming truck), before our rational brain has time to think things over (i.e., it’s hardly the time to be contemplating a considered course of action if you are in the oncoming path of a truck).

 Can an amygdala hijack be stopped?

 It’s difficult, but an amygdala attack can be stopped if you make a significant effort to be conscious of what’s happening in the brain.